Rob Havenstein

-Rob Havenstein (born May 13, 1992) is an American professional football offensive tackle for the Los Angeles Rams of the National Football League (NFL).
-He was selected by the St. Louis Rams in the second round of the 2015 NFL draft.
+Robert Havenstein (born May 13, 1992) is an American former professional football player who spent his entire 11-year career as an offensive tackle for the St. Louis / Los Angeles Rams of the National Football League (NFL).
 He played college football for the Wisconsin Badgers.
-With the retirement of Aaron Donald in March 2024, Havenstein is now the last remaining Rams player from the franchise's time in St. Louis that is still with the team.

 Early life

 Havenstein committed to the University of Wisconsin–Madison on October 21, 2009.
 He held numerous Power 5 offers.